See also Hitachi MB-H2 board pics / more partial “schematics”.

 There is one thing that seemed very wrong to me on my MSX, I had no activity on the Z80’s IOREQ pin.
 I also never had activity on the VDP’s pins that interface with the CPU.
 So I set a rising edge trigger on the Z80’s IOREQ pin and pressed the reset button and saw that there were a couple very early IOREQ signals, suggesting that the computer works normally for at least a while.

 A Z80 starts executing from address #0, and the code at this address will have to be on ROM.
 This machine has 32 KB + 16 KB of ROM, and 64 KB of RAM.
 A Z80 can only address 64 KB, so we will have to have some kind of mechanism to switch between ROM and RAM.
 I am not entirely sure how this works on the MSX, but to me it just seemed likely that the early boot code would perhaps copy the ROM contents to RAM and then execute code from there.
-And if the RAM is defective somehow we’ll be in a bit of a situation… (Even if that isn’t correct, broken RAM should cause things to go haywire early in the boot process.)
+And if the RAM is defective somehow we’ll be in a bit of a situation… (Even if that isn’t correct, broken RAM should/could/might cause things to go haywire early in the boot process.)

 So I suspected the (non-socketed) 4164 RAM is probably broken (I think this is a very common defect for early computers), and set up a small circuit to help me test that theory.